 We have worked closely with the Adventure Tourism industry for many years, and now produce a number of specialised items for this industry.

 We have a staff of six people, and are located in comfortable premises of 200 square metres.
-We have cutting areas for both fabric and webbing, which is cut on treadle-operated hot cutters for a clean cut.
+We have cutting areas for both fabric and webbing, which is cut on a customised treadle-operated hot cutters for a clean cut.

 We specialise in designing and manufacturing webbing products, and stock a wide range of webbings, buckles, and other and components.
-Buckles and webbings are sourced from the UK, Italy, France, and the USA, as well as being made to our own requirements.
+Buckles and webbings are sourced from Australia, UK, Italy, France, and the USA, as well as being made to our own requirements.

 Apart from our own manufacturing capability, we also rely on the expertise of a number of overseas companies who are leaders in the outdoor and height-safety industries.
 These include: